lenmorld/react_boilerplate/README.md

 $ npm run dev
 ```

-## Webpack dev server

-runs on 4001 with  hot-reloading
+> `webpack-dev-server` runs on 4001 with  hot-reloading

 ## Deploy